Department of Taxation and Finance

 Line 41

-If on this year’s federal Form 1116, line 10, you included provincial taxes that were used in the computation of a prior-year New York State resident credit, and now the carryover is claimed for federal purposes, you must make an entry on line 41.
+If on this year’s federal Form 1116, line 10, you included provincial taxes that were used in the calculation of a prior-year New York State resident credit, and now the carryover is claimed for federal purposes, you must make an entry on line 41.
 You must make this entry whether or not you claim a current year resident tax credit.

 Line 42